banner

 DecorView Continues to Dispatch Events to the View Tree#

-Here, Activity passes the event to DecorView through the superDispatchKeyEvent method, and the difference from the previous event passing to DecorView is that it is passed to dispatchKeyEvent here, while here it is superDispatchKeyEvent.
+Here, Activity calls the superDispatchKeyEvent method of DecorView, passing the event to DecorView.
+The difference from the previous event passing to DecorView is that it is passed to dispatchKeyEvent here, while here it is superDispatchKeyEvent.

 superDispatchKeyEvent#